UnixLudi0/Pixel-Battles/README.md

 - They are white or light gray.
 - High tech race
 - Playable faction.

+### Bugs.
+- Also, the root race of the planet does not shine with special abilities and intelligence.
+- They live deep in caves, converting elements of the earth's crust and Px into organic matter.
+- They hate everyone who prevents them from living, especially human colonizers.
+- Partially unplayable faction.

+### People.
+- A high-tech race from Earth exploring the planet.
+They can offer the Pixelites to join them and share technologies.
+At the same time, Px will enter the organisms of people and they mutate into Mutated People.
+- Can send remote drones to collect analyzes of Px Crystals growing on surfaces.
+- Non-playable faction.

 ### Description of Px and its scope.
 - Px occurs naturally in dungeons and caves.
 Dark and fluid.